puthsabbosngang/urban_jungle/README.md

-# 📦 Stockify – Product Catalog Management App
+# 🌿 Urban Jungle – Product Catalog Management App

-Stockify is a **full-stack product catalog web application** designed to demonstrate authentication, authorization (roles & permissions), and CRUD operations.
+Urban Jungle is a **full-stack product catalog web application** built to showcase authentication, authorization (roles & permissions), and complete CRUD functionality.
-It allows users to browse categories and products, while admins can manage users, categories, and products.
+It enables users to explore categories and products, while admins can efficiently manage users, categories, and products.

 ---